The history of the Polka Dots in fashion

 DOTS HERE, DOTS THERE, DOTS EVERYWHERE!

-Point made.
-From Hollywood to Hoogeveen, from high society to the factory canteen; the polka dot is a social phenomenon with which you will always and everywhere appear styled to perfection.
+POINT TAKENPoint made.
+From Hollywood to Hoogeveen, from high society to the factory canteen; the polka dot is a social phenomenon with which will always and everywhere appear styled to perfection.
 An investment piece for which you do not necessarily have to empty your wallet.
-And that is always great too.
+And that is always a good thing.